 The bathroom is very small.
 It’s so small you can probably have a shower, a shave and clean your teeth all at the same time.
 But it looks pleasant enough – and there’s a big pot of cotton wool balls on the side if you want a snowball fight.
 It also has one of those terrifying make-up mirrors that magnify your face about a trillion times.
 It’s a bit like peering into a microscope… you can see all of the microscopic bacteria and bugs crawling around on your skin.

-They’ve got a little restaurant downstairs which is quite posh for a 3-star, but only so-so for a four (half of the websites online rate this place as a 3-star, and the other half say it’s a four – but it seems more like a three to me, so that’s what I’ve put it down as).
+They’ve got a little restaurant downstairs which is quite posh for a 3-star, but only so-so for a four (half of the websites online rate this place as a 3-star, and the other half say it’s a four).
 Breakfast is just a buffet with sausages, bacon, barbecue beans, scrambled eggs, a bit of toast, bowl of fruit, tea, coffee… all the usual stuff.

 The best thing about the hotel is definitely its location.
 You’ll find it in a quiet little side road between Selfridges and Marble Arch.
 You can walk to Piccadilly Circus, Leicester Square and Trafalgar Square from here, and Hyde Park is only five minutes down the road.
 Parliament Square is just about walkable if you don’t mind the exercise, but it’s the kind of walk you’ll only try once – the following day you’ll be thinking ‘nah, I can’t be bothered to do that again’, and jump on a bus.